 Björn Conrad is the co-chair of the Dahrendorf working group ‘Europe-China Relations’.
 He is also Associate Vice President for Research at the Mercator Institute for China Studies (MERICS) and the director of the Research Area on Innovation, Environment and Economy.
 Before joining MERICS Björn was a Climate Change and Environmental Officer for the Food and Agriculture Organisation of the United Nations (FAO), worked for the Global Environment Facility at the World Bank in Washington, DC and was also appointed member of the expert committee for formulating a China Strategy for the Federal Ministry of Education and Research (BMBF).

 Wiebke Rabe, Research Associate

 Wiebke Rabe is a PhD candidate at the Hertie School of Governance and conducts research on Chinese Investments in Europe’s Energy Sector.
-She is also Research Associate for the Dahrendorf Forum and responsible for the working group on ‘Europe-China Relations’.
+She has been Research Associate to the Dahrendorf Forum and was responsible for the working group on ‘Europe-China Relations’.
 Prior to joining the Hertie School, Wiebke gained professional experience with the Mercator Institute for China Studies (MERICS) and with the Austrian Embassy in Beijing.
 She graduated from Utrecht University with distinction (MA International Relations) and obtained a BA in European Studies from the University of Bremen.
 Wiebke also studied Chinese language at Peking University and Russian language at Saint Petersburg State University.
 She conducted field research in northwest China and held a scholarship from the German National Academic Foundation.
 Her advisor is Prof. Genia Kostka.